Daniilms/Matching-game/README.md

 ## How to use

-Like a regular Tic-Tac-Toe game, just press 'play' and go go go!.
+Like a regular Matching game, just press 'play' and go go go!.

 ## Used technologies